Spr19CS210/PA-Drill-Section-Writeups/PA1-Gradenator/README.md

 ## Getting Started

-1. Use the assignment URL https://classroom.github.com/a/r1nCUNE\_ to set up a github repository.
+1. Use the assignment URL https://classroom.github.com/a/r1nCUNE_
+Please note that the underscore is included in the link.
+For some reason github won't allow me to link with the underscore at the end.
+So type the underscore in manually. to set up a github repository.
 And then click on that repository in your web browser (pa1-gradenator-yourgithubid).

 2. Click on the green "Clone or download" button on the right of the web page